 It was the decade that saw the UK amusement park industry embrace IP and branded attractions, but there were also some notable new roller coasters, dark rides and themed experiences.
-Let’s take a look at the 15 top theme park attractions in the UK and Ireland from the 2010s.

 1. The Making of Harry Potter